OHDSI/Achilles/README-developers.md

     - If the analysis is about the COST table, then COST = 1, else COST = 0

   + DISTRIBUTED_FIELD field
+    - For cost analyses, the CDM field to analyze

+  + ANALYSIS_NAME field
+    - The full description of the analysis

+  + STRATUM_1_NAME, STRATUM_2_NAME, STRATUM_3_NAME, STRATUM_4_NAME, STRATUM_5_NAME fields
-    - The strata to distribute the analysis by
+    - CDM fields or conceptual values to stratify the analysis by

 * **inst/csv/achilles/achilles_cost_columns.csv**: This file defines the cost table field names per domain.